-Although this is amongst a cluster of islands that are notorious for their bad weather.
+Although this is among a cluster of islands that are notorious for their bad weather.

 Mind you, I was repeatedly told by locals that it was the best weather they’d had all summer.

-I imagine the weather would still be quite nice, but you wouldn’t have to compete with the crowds, or have your ears constantly ringing with the sound of screaming children.
+I imagine the weather will still be quite nice, but you won’t have to compete with the crowds, or have your ears constantly ringing with the sound of screaming children.

 Now.
 Onto the good stuff.
 What on earth is there to do in Jersey?